jeremymiller00/bokeh_tools/docs/medium_article.md

 NB: please use this code as a template / baseline and experiment on your own!
 My intention is to provide instructions for building a functional Python class that can be expanded and customized based on individual need.

-First we will write three plotting functions which will help us to get famaliar with Bokeh syntax and conventions.
+First we will write three plotting functions which will help us to get familiar with Bokeh syntax and conventions.
 Then we will wrap these three functions is a class to make creating various plots quicker and easier.
 As with any Python script we begin with the necessary imports:

 ```python
 import pandas as pd